StratOS-Linux/stratos-linux.github.io/src/content/docs/strata/Ubuntu.md

 sudo brl fetch ubuntu
 ```

-After installing Ubuntu as an strata on StratOS, we can run an update on its repos for safety:
+After installing Ubuntu as a stratum on StratOS, we can run an update on its repos for safety:

 ```bash